 For Amazon, collecting customer data comes from its very own search engine.
 This e-commerce giant collects individual data by tracking every customer’s purchases, shipping addresses and purchase reviews.

 Big data has helped e-commerce firms in many facets; for instance, there is increased strategic decision making (69%), improved operational processes (54%), a better understanding of customers (52%), and cost reductions (47%)!

-By using big data analysis tools, Amazon and other ecommerce companies are not stepping up every stage of operations, from customer behavior to supply chain efficiency to social media trends.
+By using big data collection tools, Amazon and other ecommerce companies are not stepping up every stage of operations, from customer behavior to supply chain efficiency to social media trends.

-Google is most likely responsible for introducing the advantages of analyzing and interpreting how Big Data works in our daily life.
+Google is most likely responsible for introducing the advantages of analyzing and interpreting how Big Data collection methods work in our daily life.

 Not only has Google made Big Data solutions more accessible, but also available and usable.
-This online tycoon uses Big Data technologies and approaches to understand our needs based on factors such as search history, geography, trends, and interests.
+This online tycoon uses Big Data collection strategies and technologies to understand our needs based on factors such as search history, geography, trends, and interests.

 Google products also have access to your GPS, IP address, and sensor data for various purposes.
 So whether you are using Google Maps or engaging with a Firebase-integrated app, big data is being collected by the company.

 Finding useful data sources is just the beginning of the big data collection process.
 After that, an organization must create a system that moves data from where it’s created to places where the organization can store and use it.
 This process usually involves three main steps known as “extract, transform, and load” or ETL:

 - Extraction: This is when big data is taken from its original location.